The Corporate Tax Planning Law Review: Canada

 As a proxy for dividend withholding tax, Canada imposes a 25 per cent branch profits tax on non-residents that carry on business through a PE to the extent branch profits are not reinvested in the branch business.
 The rate is generally reduced to 5 per cent under Canada's treaties, and some treaties provide for a partial exemption (e.g., under the Canada–United States Income Tax Convention (1980), the first C$500,000 of branch profits is exempt).

-Tax incentives, special regimes and relief that may encourage inbound investment
+Tax incentives, special regimes and relief that may encourage inward investment

 Both the federal government and provincial governments provide targeted incentives for particular business activities.
-These may take the form of tax credits, forgivable loans, tax holidays, subsidies or accelerated write-offs for qualifying expenditures (e.g., renewable energy).
+These may take the form of tax credits, forgivable loans, tax holidays, subsidies or accelerated write-offs for qualifying depreciable properties (e.g., equipment used for renewable energy generation or manufacturing and processing).
 Corporations in the oil and gas, mining and renewable energy industries are permitted to renounce certain deductible expenses to shareholders who subscribe for 'flow-through shares' to fund corporate expenditures, permitting the shareholders to deduct the expenses rather than the corporation.
 There are relatively generous incentives for expenditures on 'scientific research and experimental development' in the form of immediate deductions for qualifying expenditures and investment tax credits.

 Holding company regimes